renich/lyrics/en/20140913-renich-there_is_no_time.rst

     # A
     Today,
     I've seen the future,
     the path that precedes you,
     is one of pain.

     There is no time,
     still, there is this light,
-    within your shame
+    within your shame.

     You,
     Will part to the mountain,